 Considering that this hotel can only host on average up to 64 guests, the reception/lobby entrance is both grand in size as well as in design.
 This hotel has so many design features.
 Different colours of marble have been used throughout the hotel.
-From splash backs, worktops and wall paneling, it is these chic features that are eye catching throughout this boutique hotel.
-I was greeted by a wide massive open space in reception which leads into an extravagant foyer boasting a sixth tier of glittering crystal chandelier and lined with richly carved gilt mirrors.
+From splashbacks, worktops and wall panelling, it is these chic features that are eye-catching throughout this boutique hotel.
+I was greeted by a wide massive open space in reception which leads into an extravagant foyer boasting the sixth tier of glittering crystal chandelier and lined with richly carved gilt mirrors.
 Contrasting beautifully with a seating area which allows you to sit directly under the chandelier to admire this dominant and opulent feature.
 The perfect waiting and welcoming area for both guests and anyone waiting for their taxi.

 Scandi Vibes Grand Harbour View Room

-The king size bed lifted my spirits with boldly coloured rugs and sharp patterns.
+The king-size bed lifted my spirits with boldly coloured rugs and sharp patterns.
 The mixture of velvet, wool, and retro style furniture made my stay relaxing, comfortable and fun.
-There are plenty of cushions and pillows throughout the room which allow them to blend in and to emphasise the height of the room.
+There are plenty of cushions and pillows throughout the room which allows them to blend in and to emphasise the height of the room.
 Each of the suites has its own private seating and dining areas as well as access to views over the harbour.

 Luxury Shower And Bathroom

 It is great to have a large size gym available whenever it suits me.
-Along side this is the dedicated laundry room with plenty of reading material if I chose to wait for my washing.
+Alongside this is the dedicated laundry room with plenty of reading material if I chose to wait for my washing.
 The 24-hour access to food, drinks and nibbles in the lounge is excellent as I can work in this space very comfortably.
-There is lots of art work in the lounge which makes this room space very chic.
-One of my other favourite arts are the various metal art works on display throughout the hotel, all are very eye catching and bang on trend with use of copper, metal and rose gold.
+There is lots of artwork in the lounge which makes this room space very chic.
+One of my other favourite arts are the various metal artworks on display throughout the hotel, all are very eye-catching and bang on trend with the use of copper, metal and rose gold.

 Breakfast which is served in the lounge is very fresh, well presented and a great way to start the day.
 There are plenty of options to choose by for international guests and endless drinks and beverages too.
 I like the usage of relaxing harmonious palette of neutral greys and monochromes used in the lounge room.
 It provides a personal sanctuary to retreat to at the start or close of each busy day.

 It’s a hotel with a sociable space with plenty of rooms for entertaining.
-The use of soft wood grains adds character and warmth to keep things simply classy.
-The use of glosses and mirrors creates the sense of light and space that gives this hotel their own signature ambience.
+The use of softwood grains adds character and warmth to keep things simply classy.
+The use of glosses and mirrors creates a sense of light and space that gives this hotel their own signature ambience.
 This desirable boutique hotel at the same time trends a complexity of art features that are distinctive and its an example of what I deem as the new Hong Kong of luxury.